jtesta/ssh-audit/README.md

    -c,  --client-audit     starts a server on port 2222 to audit client
                                software config (use -p to change port;
+                               use -t to change timeout)
+        --conn-rate-test=N[:max_rate]  perform a connection rate test (useful for collecting metrics related to
+                                       susceptibility of the DHEat vuln).
+                                       Testing is conducted with N concurrent
+                                       sockets with an optional maximum rate
+                                       of connections per second.
-                               use -t to change timeout) -d,  --debug            Enable debug output.
+   -d,  --debug            Enable debug output.
+        --dheat=N[:kex[:e_len]]    continuously perform the DHEat DoS attack (CVE-2002-20001) against the target using N
+                                   concurrent sockets.
+Optionally, a specific
+                                   key exchange algorithm can be specified
+                                   instead of allowing it to be automatically chosen.
+Additionally, a small length of
+                                   the fake e value sent to the server can be chosen for a more efficient attack (such as 4).
    -g,  --gex-test=<x[,y,...]>  dh gex modulus size test
                    <min1:pref1:max1[,min2:pref2:max2,...]>
                    <x-y[:step]>